zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/07_daca_actor_runtime/01_actor_foundation/readme.md

-# M1: BaseActor Initial Code Implementation Guide
+# M1: DACA AgentCore Initial Code Implementation Guide

+This guide implements the foundational `HelloAgent` for the **DACA Actor Runtime**, a cloud-native, plug-and-play construct for AI agents using Dapr Virtual Actors.
+The agent, temporarily called an “Ambient Agent” for this lab, aligns with the Dapr Agentic Cloud Ascent (DACA) pattern.

 ## Clone and Run the Code